Stephen Weaver MA (Oxon), BD (London), UKCP Registered

-I am a UKCP-Registered Counsellor and Psychotherapist with a private practice in the City of London, EC4 and Rye, East Sussex, offering counselling and Integrative approaches to psychotherapy.
+I am a UKCP-Registered Counsellor and Psychotherapist with a private practice in the City of London, EC4 and Rye, East Sussex, offering a range of counselling approaches and transpersonal/integrative approaches to psychotherapy.

-Before qualifying as a relationship counsellor and then as a psychotherapist and supervisor, I worked as a teacher and as a priest in London.
+Before qualifying as a psychotherapist and supervisor, I worked as a teacher and as a priest in London.

 I hold Diplomas in Counselling, Psychotherapy and Supervision from CCPE London and I have been a UKCP-registred therapist since 2001.